GOsplit, a new way of bill splitting

 Beyond traditional bill-splitting methods, I will consider exploring new opportunities to enhance user engagement and satisfaction with interesting mechanisms, such as incorporating a rewarding system into Gosplit.

-Conducting additional interviews with users who have used other eWallet platforms such as Grabpay, ShopeePay, etc. This approach may gain different insights and perspectives that have the potential to significantly enrich the research for this case study.
+This approach may gain different insights and perspectives that have the potential to significantly enrich the research for this case study.